On The Zariski Topology Of Automorphism Groups Of Affine Spaces And Algebras: The Jacobian conjecture in any characteristic, Kanel-Belov -- Kontsevich conjecture, and approximation

 \

 {\bf Proof of Theorem \ref{ThGroupLifting}}

-Any automorphism, including the Nagata automorphism can be approximated via product of elementary automorphisms with respect to augmentation topology.
-In the case of the Nagata automorphism corresponding to all such elementary automorphisms fix all coordinates except $x_1,\ x_2$, Due to (2) and (3) of Proposition \ref{PrLiftStrct}, the lifted automorphism would be an automorphism induced by automorphism of $K\langle x_1,x_2,x_3\rangle$ fixing $z_3$.
+Any automorphism, including the Nagata automorphism, can be approximated by a product of elementary automorphisms with respect to augmentation topology.
+In the case of the Nagata automorphism corresponding to all such elementary automorphisms fix all coordinates except $x_1$ and $x_2$.
+Because of (2) and (3) of Proposition \ref{PrLiftStrct}, the lifted automorphism would be an automorphism induced by an automorphism of $K\langle x_1,x_2,x_3\rangle$ fixing $x_3$.
 However, it is impossible to lift the Nagata automorphism to such an automorphism due to the main result of \cite{BelovYuLifting}.
 Therefore, Theorem \ref{ThGroupLifting} is proved.